dirigible-ai/dirigible-node/README.md

 ### 4. Add interaction metadata with the decorator

-Use the `@observeLLM` decorator to add metadata to specific LLM calls:
+Use the `@observeLLM` decorator to add metadata to specific interactions:

 ```typescript
 import { observeLLM } from '@dirigible-ai/sdk';